 - Garbage bags or bin bags

-- Bath towel, Hand Towel, Face Towel, Wash cloth
+- Bath towel, Hand Towel, Face Towel, Washcloth

-- Toilet Paper, Paper towel, tissue
+- Toilet Paper, Paper towels, tissue

 - Personal Care items ex: make-up, cologne, perfume, mouthwash, hair gel, hygiene products

 - Laundry Basket